- Tactical Tips by DECODE

 - Posts

-- š Should I add a pilot to my sales process?
+- 🚀 Should I add a pilot to my sales process?

-3 tactics, 2 traps and 1 tool to run introductory sales calls
+3 tactics, 2 traps and 1 tool to adding sales pilots

 Hello founders!